 Previously circulated as "Carry Trades and Precautionary Saving: The Use of Proceeds from Foreign Currency Debt Issuance"

-[paper] [slides] This version: March 2024
+[paper] This version: September 2024

 First version: August 2019